marcelotorrescisterna/MarceloTorresPortfolio/README.md

 ## Project Number 2: Itaú Binnario Competition
 This was actually **my first own project and my first competition**.
 It took place last year during October.
 This challenge was about predicting if a customer would buy one, more than one or none of a list of five different bank products (A-A, B-B, C-D, D-E , E-E).
 The competition was sponsored by Binnario.ai and Banco Itaú.
 Several databases were given: The first one containing 24 million transactions belonging to 79539 differente customers.
 The second one containing details of different campaigns that were made.
 The third one containing information about communications with clients and the fourth database information of each customer was detailed.
 According to the platform, more than 70 different models were submitted.
 I ended up number 35 on the overall leaderboard.
+[The Code for this proyect is here.](https://github.com/marcelotorrescisterna/MarceloTorresPortfolio/tree/main/ItauProject)

 ### Exploratory Data Analysis
 First of all I began with the **Campaign** Database.
 The plots below show that campaings were focused on 4 out of 5 products, mainly on product A-A. Also, the month in which most of the campaings were made was March 2020.